danjier7/EMSum/README.md

 # RFSum
-The config files for our paper "Abstract Legal Document Summarization With External Reinforcement".
+The config files for our paper "Evaluation Metric Enhanced Abstractive Document Summarization".

 Here contains the config files for our experiments using BART, PAGESUS-X on the BillSum, GovReport dataset.